-- 123.(1) Where any amount relating to contributions remains unpaid at the expiration of the period specified for payment in a fire levy notice or a notice given pursuant to section 122 and proceedings for recovery of the amount have not been instituted or have not been completed by the component local government in whose area the relevant prescribed property is situated, the authority may take action in a court of competent jurisdiction to recover that amount and interest on that amount. - (2) For subsection (1), the rate of the interest is the percentage decided by the component local government, under the Local Government Act 1993, section 614(1), in relation to an overdue rate for the period for which the amount remains unpaid.8 - (3) For the purpose of subsection (1), the authority may take any action (including the selling of land) that a local government may take to recover unpaid rates and for that purpose- - (a) the amount outstanding is taken to be rates unpaid to a local government and, notwithstanding section 115(3), to be in priority
+- 123.(1) Where any amount relating to contributions remains unpaid at the expiration of the period specified for payment in a fire levy notice or a notice given pursuant to section 122 and proceedings for recovery of the amount have not been instituted or have not been completed by the component local government in whose area the relevant prescribed property is situated, the authority may take action in a court of competent jurisdiction to recover that amount and interest on that amount. - (2) For subsection (1), the rate of the interest is the percentage decided by the component local government, under the Local Government Act 1993, section 1018(1), in relation to an overdue rate for the period for which the amount remains unpaid.14 - (3) For the purpose of subsection (1), the authority may take any action (including the selling of land) that a local government may take to recover unpaid rates and for that purpose- - (a) the amount outstanding is taken to be rates unpaid to a local government and, notwithstanding section 115(3), to be in priority to any rates made and levied in respect of the prescribed property by the component local government in whose area the property is situated; and - (b) the authority is taken to be the mayor of that local government; and - (c) any document under the seal of the authority is taken to be under the common seal of that local government. - (4) Where a court makes an order against the owner of prescribed property for the recovery of any amount in an action referred to in subsection (1), it may also make an order for the recovery of any other outstanding amount relating to contributions payable in respect of that property that has not been paid in accordance with notification given under this part.

-8 The Local Government Act 1993, section 614(1) (Overdue rates may bear interest) provides that an 'overdue rate bears interest at the percentage decided by the local government ...'.
+14 The Local Government Act 1993, section 1018(1) (Overdue rates may bear interest) provides that an 'overdue rate bears interest at the percentage decided by the local government ...'.